syncfusion-content/blazor-docs/blazor/datagrid/how-to/using-different-edit-mode-for-add-edit-action.md

 ---
 layout: post
-title: Using different edit mode for add and edit action in the Blazor DataGrid | Syncfusion
+title: Using different edit modes in the Blazor DataGrid | Syncfusion
 description: Learn here all about using different edit mode for add and edit action in the Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid